mep-agency/web-toolkit/docs/authorization.rst

         }
     }

-The abstract controller implements come routes (login and logout).
+The abstract controller implements some routes (login and logout).

 Configuration
 -------------